Do you have Persistent Digestive or I.B.S. Symptoms?

 What is SIBO and Could You Be Suffering From It?

 If you have recurring constipation or diarrhea or a combo of both that has been resistant to treatment you may have more than just Irritable Bowel Syndrome, you may have a more complicated condition that causes a subset of I.B.S problems called Small Intestinal Bacterial Overgrowth (SIBO).

-Small Intestinal Bacterial Overgrowth (SIBO) is a non-contagious bacterial based infection located in the small intestines.
+Small Intestinal Bacterial Overgrowth (SIBO) is the presence of excessive, non-contagious bacterial infection in the small intestine.

 - It breaks down carbohydrates to enable absorption

 - It fights bacteria that is actually bad for your body